 In the complete population of FIFA players, few are stupid/masochistic/etc. enough to take a 65-rated squad into action while few will be wealthy enough to run a 95+ squad.
 Therefore, the huge majority of players use average squads.

-And because of that, it’s likely that a survey of all squads put into action in online matches would reveal something similar to a normal distribution centered around said average.
+And because of that, it’s likely that a survey of all squads used in online matches art any given time will reveal that the opponent squads are normally distributed around said average.
 Under those circumstances, completely random matchmaking will lead to that a player using an average squad (like most of us) will see that the opposing squads are normally distributed around his own squad.

 In other words, the chart on the left looks exactly as we would expect in a scenario where the game picks random opponents, meaning that average opponent squad rating isn’t dependent on your own squad rating.
 It is therefore not possible to conclude anything about whether opponent squad rating is dependent of own squad rating based on the chart on the left.